-From Turkey to Lebanon to Egypt, the Middle East is a region that has bred some of the most exciting cuisines in the world, yet it's thanks to only a handful of food writers, chefs and cooks that we've started to learn to bring these flavours into our kitchens.
+From Turkey to Lebanon to Egypt, the Middle East is a region that has bred some of the most exciting cuisines in the world, and thanks to a host of brilliant food writers, chefs and cooks, British home cooks have been able to bring Middle Eastern flavours into their kitchens with increasing ease.
 Here are a few of the best Middle Eastern cookbooks from our favourite authors, including Claudia Roden, Yotam Ottolenghi and Tony Kitous.

-From the man behind acclaimed Middle-Eastern grill restaurant, Berber & Q, this eponymous cookbook is all about bringing Middle Eastern food to your barbecue.
-With a great variety of meat, fish and a special emphasis on vegetables too, recipes include the famed Cauliflower Shawarma, Buttermilk Chicken Shish Kebab and Smoked Monkfish Kebabs .
+From the man behind acclaimed Middle Eastern grill restaurant, Berber & Q, this eponymous cookbook is all about bringing Middle Eastern food to your barbecue.
+With a great variety of meat, fish and a special emphasis on vegetables too, recipes include the famed Cauliflower Shawarma, Buttermilk Chicken Shish Kebab and “>Skewered Monkfish Kebabs .

 Bringing the flavours of Lebanon and North Africa to your kitchen, this cookbook from Tony Kitous, owner of the popular London chain, Comptoir Libanais, is not one to miss.
 Big on spices, fresh herbs and bright citrus flavours, this cookbook has a strong focus on vegetarian and vegan dishes, alongside simple grilled or poached meats, fish and beautiful sauces that are quick to prepare.

-This wonderful cookbook is a celebration of a city that is a truly diverse cultural and religious melting pot.
+This visually stunning cookbook is a celebration of a truly diverse cultural and religious melting pot.
 Ottolenghi and Tamimi bring together Jerusalem’s culinary influences from its Muslim, Jewish, Arab, Christian and Armenian communities into their versions of dishes that span spiced Shakshuka, smoother-than-smooth hummus, lamb kibber and fresh salads.

 Since the 1960s, Claudia Roden has introduced generations of British cooks to Middle Eastern cooking, and here she does it again, collecting old and new recipes from Turkey, Lebanon and Morocco to find out how cooking has evolved since she first tasted these cuisines 50 years previously.
 Expect dishes like Bulgur & Chickpea Salad, Chicken with Tomato Pilaf and Mussaka’A Menazzaleh.